viam-soleng/opc-ua-client/README.md

 # OPC UA Client modular resource

-This module implements an OPC UA client which allows you to connect to an OPC UA server and read attributes.
+This module implements an OPC UA client using the Viam sensor api.
+It allows you to connect to an OPC UA server and read its attributes.
 The module is work in progress and additional features are planned to be implemented.
 As always, please provide feedback and suggestions wherever applicable!